Mogara/LuaSkillsForQSGS/ChapterA.md

 			local room = player:getRoom()
 			local damage = data:toDamage()
-			if damage.chain or damage.transfer or not damage.by_user then return false end if not (damage.card and damage.card:isKindOf("Slash")) then return false end if damage.from and not damage.to:inMyAttackRange(damage.from) then
+			if damage.chain or damage.transfer or not damage.by_user then return false end if damage.from and (not damage.to:inMyAttackRange(damage.from))
+				and damage.card and damage.card:isKindOf("Slash") then
+				room:notifySkillInvoked(damage.from, self:objectName())
 				damage.damage = damage.damage + 1
 				data:setValue(damage)
 			end
+			return false
 		end
 	}
 ```